Back to School Nutrition Guide and Recipe round up

 Here are some simple ideas on how to make nutritiously balanced meals with common ingredients you can find at home:

-- Veggie & Fruit Platter: Use whatever fresh vegetables and fruits that are in season
+- Veggie & Fruit Platter with hummus: Use whatever fresh vegetables and fruits that are in season

 or available at home.
 Bell peppers, cucumber, carrots, celery, cherry tomatoes,